 - The Field Ranger program is very much scaled back with only a couple of leads, working mostly virtually.

 The Cape Perpetua Visitor Center includes a panoramic ocean view, a deck with viewing scopes, natural and cultural history exhibits, a theater with nature films, and a gift shop.
-Summer Ranger Forest to Sea Programs, Marine Reserve Education and Activities, and Guided Walks are scheduled here, as is a Saturday Speakers Series in winter and other seasonal programs, such as Spring and Winter Whale Watch.
+Summer Ranger Forest to Sea Programs, Marine Reserve Education and Activities, and Guided Walks are scheduled here, as is a Saturday Speakers Series in winter and other seasonal programs, such as Spring, Winter, and Summer Whale Watch.

-The U.S. Forest Service maintains the Cape’s 26 miles of interconnected hiking trails through coastal mature and old growth rainforest, to breathtaking vistas, tidepools, and the beach.
+The U.S. Forest Service maintains the Cape’s 26 miles of interconnected hiking trails through coastal mature and old-growth rainforest, to breathtaking vistas, tidepools, and the beach.
 Trails range in length from a fraction of a mile to 10 miles, and from easy to difficult.
-The scenic area’s viewpoints and trails are open to the public year round.
+The scenic area’s viewpoints and trails are open to the public year-round.
 Some of the trails are wheelchair accessible, and one 6-mile loop trail is open for mountain biking.